feluxe/urm/README.md

-# Universal Search Results
+# Universal Regex Search Results

 ## Description

-*Universal Search Results* (USR) is a format that can be used to present search results.
+*Universal Regex Search Results* (URSR) is a format for presenting search results.

-It's goal is to offer a standard, that applications can agree on, to exchange search results.
+## What is this good for?

+This format is a possible communication basis for a new generation of search (and replace) tools which are build around regular expressions.

 ## USR in JSON: